 “It almost always happens that when the immediate consequence is favorable, the later consequences are disastrous, and vice versa… Often, the sweeter the first fruit of a habit, the more bitter are its later fruits.”
 Frédéric Bastiat

-Now it’s your turn, share your bad habits in the comments below.
-What are you doing to remove these bastards from your life?
+Think about this: What are the current types of habits in your life?
+What are you doing to break the bad habits from your life?
 And what are you doing to add more good ones?